Auditing at ALC

 - Email email@example.com to request approval for the unit you would like to audit.

-- If you receive approval, complete the 2021 Application for Admission – Audit form and email it to email@example.com.
+- If you receive approval, complete the 2022 Application for Admission – Audit form (available mid-November) and email it to firstname.lastname@example.org.

 - Once you are enrolled, ALC enrolments will contact you with all your details.